-Before they decide on the terms of your loan, lenders need to find out two things about you: whether you can repay the loan, and how committed you are to repay the loan.
-To assess your ability to pay back the loan, they assess your debt-to-income ratio.
-In order to calculate your willingness to repay the mortgage loan, they consult your credit score.
+Before they decide on the terms of your loan (which they base on their risk), lenders need to know two things about you: whether you can pay back the loan, and how committed you are to pay back the loan.
+To figure out your ability to repay, lenders assess your debt-to-income ratio.
+To calculate your willingness to repay the mortgage loan, they look at your credit score.

-The most commonly used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
-You can learn more on FICO here.
+The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+Your FICO score ranges from 350 (very high risk) to 850 (low risk).
+For details on FICO, read more here.

-Your credit score is a result of your history of repayment.
+Your credit score comes from your repayment history.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay while specifically excluding any other irrelevant factors.
+Credit scoring was envisioned as a way to consider only that which was relevant to a borrower's likelihood to repay the lender.

-Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
-Your score is calculated from the good and the bad of your credit history.
-Late payments lower your credit score, but consistently making future payments on time will improve your score.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
+Your score considers positive and negative items in your credit report.
+Late payments count against you, but a consistent record of paying on time will improve it.

-Churchill Mortgage Company can answer questions about credit reports and many others.
-Give us a call: (703) 551-4107.
+At Churchill Mortgage Company, we answer questions about Credit reports every day.
+Give us a call at (703) 551-4107.